gloredo/react-blend/README.md

 The **React Universal Layer** is a thin layer of integration between the [Next.js](https://nextjs.org/) and [Expo](https://expo.dev/home) APIs, solving API compatibility issues and providing a unified API that works with very little interference between framework APIs.
 The main pain solved is not having to worry about the specifics of each framework and simply using their available APIs, it's designed in a way that you don't even notice it's there.

-The macro goal of the React Universal Layer is to provide a simplified and integrated development for "React Universal Apps", a concept that tries to use the best technologies available in the React and JavaScript ecosystems using the same code base, sharing as much code as possible and leaving explicit via architecture codes unique to only one platform.
+The macro goal of the **React Universal Layer** is to provide a simplified and integrated development for "React Universal Apps", a concept where shared React Native code is written using together the best technologies available in the React and JavaScript ecosystems using the same codebase, always sharing as much code as possible and making code unique to only one platform explicit through architecture.

 ❤️ This project is heavily inspired by [Solito](https://solito.dev/), thanks a lot to your amazing work!
 You can also understand more about "React Universal Apps" in these projects: [create-universal-app](https://github.com/chen-rn/CUA), [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo), [next-expo-solito](https://github.com/tamagui/tamagui/tree/master/starters/next-expo-solito) and [t3-turbo-and-clerk](https://github.com/clerkinc/t3-turbo-and-clerk).